 To this end, we will continue to embed the Code of Ethics within our organisation and will utilise the Independent Ethics Committee to develop our principles and standards of behaviour to reinforce trust, respect and transparency.
 However, we also appreciate that the true value of this work will come from the awareness within our communities; as such we will utilise a blend of traditional, current and emerging methods of contact to broaden accessibility to our policing.
 The role of effectively communicating with our public cannot be understated, it is critical to their perception and confidence in our services that information is regularly made available to them in the most appropriate form, be that via the most current social media trends, or through more conventional methods such as newsletters.
 As this develops we will be able to work with the public to help manage demand by increasing their ability to selfserve through online mechanisms, such as 'Track my Crime', where the nature of the interaction relates to obtaining advice or information; this will educate and empower our communities, whilst also improving our capability to respond efficiently.
-Interaction will not be restricted simply to communication and we will develop initiatives to encourage the public to work with us directly, through apprenticeships, the expansion of our Police Youth Volunteer programme and the reinvigoration of our recruitment of Special Constables..
+Interaction will not be restricted simply to communication and we will develop initiatives to encourage the public to work with us directly, through apprenticeships, the expansion of our Police Youth Volunteer programme and the reinvigoration of our recruitment of Special Constables.
+This commitment is reflected in the Memorandum of Understanding signed with The Council for Wales of Voluntary Youth Services to develop opportunities for young people and positive partnership with the third sector.